McDonnell Douglas F/A-18 Hornet: Australia

-The fleet was upgraded beginning in the late 1990s to extend their service lives to 2015.
-They were expected to be retired then and replaced by the F-35 Lightning II.
-Several of the Australian Hornets subsequently had refits applied to extend their service lives out further to a new planned retirement date of 2020.
+By 2007, it was anticipated the "classic Hornets" would be replaced by the F-35 Lightning II, beginning in 2015.
+Some of the Australian Hornets subsequently had refits applied to extend their service lives out further to a new planned retirement date of 2020.
 Australia has also purchased 24 F/A-18F Super Hornets, with deliveries beginning in 2010.

 In March 2015, six F/A-18As from No. 75 Squadron were deployed to the Middle East as part of Operation Okra, replacing a detachment of Super Hornets.

 Australia has sold 25 F/A-18A/Bs to Canada with first two delivered to RCAF in February 2019.
 By 2021, 12 (A)F/A-18A and 6 (A)F/A-18B (and an additional 7 disassembled (A)F/A-18 for spare parts) were sold to the RCAF.

 At Wings Over Illawarra 2021, the Hornet performed its last public flying display before retirement.
 Australia formally retired the Hornet at RAAF Base Williamtown on 29 November 2021.
 On 30 November 2021, No. 75 Squadron RAAF flew 7 of the last Hornets from RAAF Base Tindal to RAAF Base Williamtown.
 On 3 December 2021, the last Hornet left RAAF Base Tindal for decommissioning.
 Due to inclement weather, the Hornet diverted to RAAF Base Townsville and concluded the final RAAF Hornet flight to RAAF Base Williamtown on 4 December 2021.